 Rabbi Dr. Barbara Thiede is a passionate advocate of interfaith conversation.
 She was an advisor for the Levine Museum of the New South’s exhibit on the three Abrahamic faiths and has co-organized interfaith events with local churches such as McGill Baptist Church, Mt.
 Hermon Lutheran Church, and Trinity United Church of Christ.

-Some programs Rabbi Thiede has offered to area churches and civic institutions:
+Programs Rabbi Thiede has offered to area churches and civic institutions include:

 - Torah, Talmud, and Tikkun Olam: What is Judaism’s Dream?